 - Alcohol & Coffee

-The food groups to avoid on the AIP diet are thought increase gut permeability, which can cause damage to the gut barrier.
-This may lead to problems such as “leaky gut”, which can be a trigger for symptoms in individuals with autoimmune disorders.
+The food groups to avoid on the AIP diet are thought to increase gut permeability, which can cause damage to the gut barrier.
+This may lead to problems such as a “leaky gut,” which can be a trigger for symptoms in individuals with autoimmune disorders.
+People with IBS or IBD, including Crohn’s Disease, may also experience inflammation and digestive issues when consuming these foods.

 Foods to Eat